Updated: Mar 14

 One of the smallest islands in the Orkney Archipelago - Papa Westray or Papay for short.
 Is a hidden gem!

 The island is best explored on foot, taking in the coastline with its wildlife and historic sites.
 You can also arrange with the local ranger to take a boat trip to the smaller island - Holm of Pappy with its neolithic cairn.

 Did you know you can also take the shortest scheduled flight in the world?
 When flying from Kirkwall (Orkney) take the flight via Westray to Papa Westray.
 It is 1 minute 14 seconds!
 You will also receive a certificate.

 Can highly recommend staying at the Papa Westray Hostel.
 The location is idyllic.
 There are also private rooms available too.

 Papa Westray ©MDHarding

 One of the smallest islands forming part of Argyll & Bute.
 The island off the west coast of Scotland has a population of only 160 people!
 Did you know it has been inhabited since prehistoric times?

 Isle of Gigha ©MDHarding

 Where do I start with Taiwan?
 It was awesome!
-We had no idea what to expect but we didn't have to worry on all the pre-guessing.
-It was easy to get around, great food, lovely people and some of the most incredible landscapes to be seen.
+We had no idea what to expect but we didn't have to worry about all the pre-guessing.
+It was easy to get around, with great food, lovely people, and some of the most incredible landscapes to be seen.
 Taiwan we will be back.